mzattera/FuckBench/README.md

   1. Download latest FuckBench release and unzip it in a folder on your machine.
 We will refer to this folder as `<root>`.
   2. I strongly suggest to add `<root>\bin` to your path, such that FB tools can be invoked from any location in your machine.
-     The below examples assume batch files in the `<root>\bin` folder are accessible from the current colder in the command prompt.
+     The below examples assume batch files in the `<root>\bin` folder are accessible from the command line.
   3. Install [Java](https://www.oracle.com/java/technologies/javase-downloads.html).
      FB needs Java 15 or later.
 	 Normally, Java installer updates PATH environment variable as required, if not, make sure the folder used by your